 - Communicating the chosen system to all members of a research group.

 Therefore, it is the PI who initiates and owns the account.
-Afterwards the PI can invite members of the research group to the account.
+Afterward, the PI can invite members of the research group to the account.
 The PI can then designate an administrator to share the work of carrying out user management, permissions, and notebook creation and stewardship.
-If the PI does not own the account and the administrator does, then when the administrator moves on to a new position the PI will have no access to Labarchives.
+If the PI does not own the account and the administrator does, then when the administrator moves on to a new position the PI will have no access to LabArchives.

 To create an account open the tab, "Setting up an Account".